Kariboo-Corp/zest-sensor-camera-ai-utensor/README.md

 # Zest_Sensor_Camera demo

-A basic example to demonstrate how to use the Zest_Sensor_Camera.
+A basic example to demonstrate how to use the Zest_Sensor_Camera board.

 ## Requirements